Hello and a very big welcome to STEM Ginger Education!

-I think the best way of ameliorating the environmental catastrophe we are busy creating is by raising awareness of how possible and easy it is to change things; I think the best way to learn a language is by doing projects, doing tasks, being interested, being curious and having a purpose – STEM Ginger Education combines these, resulting in fun, interactive learning.
+The best way of ameliorating the environmental catastrophe we are busy creating is by raising awareness of how possible and easy it is to change things.
+In addition, the best way to learn a language is by doing projects, doing tasks, being interested, being curious and having a purpose, and so STEM Ginger Education combines these, resulting in fun, interactive learning.

-STEM Ginger Education writes, finds and develops, projects related to the environment and gives children a purpose for communicating in English.
-CLIL methodology is encouraged in all classrooms because it works with so many of the skills that are invaluable in education, e.g. critical thinking, communication and creativity, all of which are vital 21st century, life-long skills.
+STEM Ginger Education writes, finds and develops, projects related to the environment and gives children and adults, a purpose for communicating in English.
+Methodology I value greatly include critical thinking, communication and creativity, all of which are vital 21st century, life-long skills.

 Undeniably, global interconnectivity is what is being overlooked as we deal with climate change.
 We talk about this ‘global world’ yet nations don’t work together, people don’t understand each other (be it due to language or culture).
 If the young people of today are encouraged to work together, learn about each other and be curious about differences, the future seems so much brighter and united somehow.

 The Environmental Crisis – A global issue